DimitrisAthanasiadis/SaphetorRestApi/README.md

 ---

 ## SETUP AND EXECUTION
-I am using Flask as my backend framework.
-Python 3.10.1 is used (preferrably install Python 3.9+ due to the return types applied to the methods)
-A requirements.txt is provided with all the essential libraries used to build the REST API
+Python 3.10.1 is used (preferrably install Python 3.9+ due to the return types applied to the methods) A requirements.txt is provided with all the essential libraries used to build the REST API
 ### Setup and execution steps
 - Clone the project